HTS Bioinf - Process for updates to production pipelines

 Testing on TSD

-) can be used to test any available NA or diagnostic sample.
+) can be used to test any available NA (public reference) or diagnostic sample.

 The environment is similar to the production one to allow for realistic testing using diagnostic samples.
 The database, the directory structure and the software are independent of the ones in production.
 The computation is done on the regular compute cluster, including Dragen.